Thierry-Dumont/RKkit/README.md

 _Beware: this is a very preliminary version!_

-To use the codes, you must install [SageMath](http://www.sagemath.org/).
+To use the code, you must install [SageMath](http://www.sagemath.org/).

-The goal of these programs is to verify different properties of a given Runge--Kutta method, defined by it's Butcher array (all the notions used here are defined in the _Bible_, see below).
+The goal of this code is to verify different properties of a given Runge--Kutta method, defined by it's Butcher array (all the notions used here are defined in the _Bible_, see below).

-* With SageMath, it is possible  to make *exact* computations in somme usefull sets of numbers, and thus we make the hypothesis that the coefficients of the methods live in the set of (real) algebraic numbers (called *AA* in SageMath), which is not a really restrictive hypothesis.
-Thus, the result obtained are  *proofs* (if my codes and SageMath are both correct!).
+* With SageMath, it is possible  to make *exact* computations in somme usefull sets of numbers, and thus we make the hypothesis that the coefficients of the methods live in the set of (real) algebraic numbers (called *AA* in SageMath); this is not a really restrictive hypothesis.
+But then, the result obtained are  *proofs* (if my codes and SageMath are both correct!).

 * To compute the order of a Runge-Kutta method, one must use the so called _rooted_ _trees_ for which we have a SageMath implementation, coded by [Florent Hivert](http://doc.sagemath.org/html/en/reference/combinat/sage/combinat/rooted_tree.html).

-We also provide a function to compute the Butcher array of a method defined by collocation.
+* We also provide a function to compute the Butcher array of a method defined by collocation.
 A classical application is the set of Gaussian Runge-Kutta methods.

-I also hope to implement the B-series in the future.
+I also hope to implement  B-series in the future.

 Some sage/jupyter notebooks are provided: they probably provide  the best way to test this code.